yegor256/blog/static/talks.md

 These are the topics I'm interested to speak about and they are pretty fresh (I haven't presented them before, as of yet):

-  * **The Biggest Mistake of an Honest Tester**.
-    Most of us programmers, testers, and their managers, believe that testing is needed in order to make the software better.
-This is true.
-However, many of us also believe that the job of a tester is to verify the software and confirm that it's ready for end-users.
-Testing departments in most software companies do exactly that---they go through their test scenarios, validate that the functionality is still there and give the green light for deployment.
-This kind of thinking is absolutely wrong, according to many authors of software testing books.
-However, it still dominates the market.
-    Why it's happening?
-I will attempt to analyze and demonstrate by example what's wrong with it.

   * **Are You Sure You Are Not a Micromanager?**
     Do you know what micromanagement is?
 It's when your manager is telling you exactly what you have to do right now in order to achieve the results